shubhamranswal/EngHiOCR/README.md

 ### 5. Install Tesseract OCR

-Follow the instructions for your OS:
+Follow the instructions for your OS to install Tesseract OCR:

 - **Windows:** [Tesseract Installation Guide](https://github.com/tesseract-ocr/tesseract/wiki/Installation)
 - **macOS:** You can install Tesseract using Homebrew: